 (research excerpts highlighted)

-Me: The concept of literacy is one that has long been debated and discussed in a multitude of forums.
-It has many subdivisions and focuses, three of which appear to be most prevalent in the modern day: digital literacy, global literacy and American literacy.
+Me: It seems like the concept of literacy is becoming more complicated every day.
+We no longer talk about simple literacy, but break it down: digital literacy, global literacy, even American literacy.

 By definition, digital literacy refers to an individual's ability to find, evaluate, and compose clear information through writing and other mediums on various digital platforms.
 Doug Belshaw touches on this concept in his TED talk.